NHS medicines database (dm+d)

 An issue that may arise is that if an individual GP system supplier has not mapped a particular item held on their drug database with the dm+d code, that GP may not be able to prescribe that item electronically.
 The current requirement on GP system suppliers to undertake at least 95% mapping of their drug databases to dm+d based on the most frequently prescribed drugs in primary care.
 This equates to just over 2100 products.
 The dm+d and EPS Programmes will continue to work with system and drug database suppliers to ensure the level of mapping increases and is maintained when new products become available in England.

 It is essential that mapping is accurate.
 If whilst dispensing a prescription via the service, a pharmacist identifies an incorrect map, for example if the information printed on the token is different from prescribing information shown on the screen, the pharmacist should report it to their system supplier immediately.
-The incident should also be reported to the National Patient safety Agency (NPSA) using their online reporting form.
+The incident should also be reported in accordance with usual patient safety incident reporting processes.

 Changes that pharmacy staff may notice